IceHe/lib/books/the-manager-s-path.md

 1-1s serve two purposes.

 First, they create human connection between you and your manager.
-_That doesn’t mean you spend the whole time talking about your hobbies or families or making small talk about the weekend._
+_That doesn't mean you spend the whole time talking about your hobbies or families or making small talk about the weekend._
 But letting your manager into your life a little bit is important, because when there are stressful things happening (a death in the family, a new child, a breakup, housing woes), it will be much easier to ask your manager for time off or tell him what you need if he has context on you as a person.